OpenGenus/cosmos/guides/coding_style/c/README.md

 ## Braces

 All braces should go on the same line as whatever the braces are delimiting, with the only exception being functions.
 For if/else statements, braces should only be used as required.
+For only one statement after if or else no braces are required but for more than one statement braces are compulsary.
+If there is a semicolon(;) after if or else statement it is treated as NULL statement.

 ```C
 int